huawei-openlab/oct-engine/README.md

     5. Run the test
     6. Collect and publish the testing report

-  * `Test Case Server` :
+  * `Case Manager` :
-    The Test Case Server provides RESTful API for user to list/get the test cases.
+    The Case Manager provides RESTful API for user to list/get the test cases, and send testing request to the `Scheduler`.
     It uses the github as the static test case database.

 ## TestCase specification